Marina Salandy-Brown

-Marina Salandy-Brown FRSA, Hon.
-FRSL, is a Trinidadian journalist, broadcaster and cultural activist.
-She was formerly an editor and Senior Manager in Radio and News and Current Affairs programmes with the British Broadcasting Corporation (BBC) in London, one of the BBC's few top executives from an ethnic minority background.
-She is the founder and inaugural director of the NGC Bocas Lit Fest, held annually in Trinidad and Tobago since 2011, "the biggest literary festival in the Anglophone Caribbean", and of the OCM Bocas Prize for Caribbean Literature.
-She was also co-founder of the Hollick Arvon Caribbean Writers Prize.
+Marina Salandy-Brown is a Trinidadian journalist, broadcaster and cultural activist.
+She is the founder and inaugural director of the NGC Bocas Lit Fest, an annual literary festival held in Trinidad and Tobago since 2011, and of the OCM Bocas Prize for Caribbean Literature.

+She previously served as an editor and senior manager of news and current affairs programmes for the British Broadcasting Corporation (BBC) in London, where she was one of few executives from an ethnic minority background.
+She is the co-founder of the Hollick Arvon Caribbean Writers Prize.
-Recognition that Salandy-Brown has received includes honorary doctorates from the University of Westminster in 2005 and from the University of the West Indies in 2013.

-In 2020, Salandy-Brown received the Ferdinand Magellan Award from Chile, and was elected an Honorary Fellow of the United Kingdom's Royal Society of Literature.
-In 2022, she received the Hummingbird Silver Medal at the National Awards ceremony in Port of Spain, Trinidad.
+Salandy-Brown was awarded honorary doctorates from the University of Westminster in 2005 and the University of the West Indies in 2013.
+In 2020, received the Ferdinand Magellan Award from Chile and was elected as an honorary Fellow of the United Kingdom's Royal Society of Literature.
+In 2022, she was awarded the Hummingbird Medal at the National Awards Ceremony in Port of Spain, Trinidad.
+In 2025, she was honoured with the national award of Spain, the Officer's Cross of the Order of Civil Merit.

-Biography

-Early years
+Early life

-She was born Marina Salandy in Diego Martin, Trinidad, and has said: "[A]ll Salandys apparently started there, but I come from everywhere in Trinidad.
-Although I was a town girl, my father ran government experimental (agricultural) stations and we were lucky enough to also live all over rural Trinidad.
-I lived in Maracas, St Joseph, when you had to go down into the river five times before getting to our house at the end of the road.
-When we lived in Matelot, the road wasn't properly paved."
-She attended the government secondary school in Diego Martin.
+Born Marina Salandy in Diego Martin, Trinidad, she has stated that "all Salandys apparently started [in Diego Martin], but I come from everywhere in Trinidad."
+Her father ran experimental agricultural stations for the government, and her family lived in various rural locations across the island.
+Her family lived in Maracas-Saint Joseph, where "you had to go down into the river five times before getting to our house at the end of the road", and Matelot, where "the road wasn't properly paved."

+She later attended the government secondary school in Diego Martin.

-Career in Britain
+Career

-At the age of 17, Salandy-Brown left Trinidad and migrated to Britain to attend university.
-In London, she began her working life in publishing as an editor with the Melrose Press, after which she was for more than 20 years an editor and senior manager in BBC Radio and News and Current Affairs programmes.